Mottie/Keyboard/languages/README.md

 ### Combo regular expression (`comboRegex`)

-The default `comboxRegex` is as follows:
+The default `comboRegex` is as follows:

 ```js
 comboRegex : /([`\'~\^\"ao])([a-z])/mig,